Blockchain Diploma Verification System Development

 QR Code Verification

-Convenient UX for employers: diploma contains QR code, scanning opens verification page.
+An intuitive UX for employers: the diploma includes a QR code; scanning it opens the verification page.

 function generateDiplomaQR(documentHash: string, chainId: number): string {